 My 7-year-old daughter has an art supply collection to rival most craft stores.
 She decided to use these supplies to make me something for my birthday.
 That morning she came into my office and asked if she could borrow one of my furniture books to get some ideas.
-I gave her Great Designs from Fine Woodworking and off she went.
+I gave her Great Designs from Fine Woodworking, and off she went.

-When I find a piece of furniture that really speaks to me and I want to use for inspiration, I study the design.
+When I find a piece of furniture that really speaks to me and I want to use it for inspiration, I study the design.
 I try to determine what parts I like and are drawn to and what parts I am not drawn to.
 I keep those in mind as I work towards my final design.

-First, I have no idea what size the piece is in the photo so I have to decide for myself what size it needs to be.
+First, I have no idea what size the piece is in the photo, so I have to decide for myself what size it needs to be.
 To come up with the right size for the piece, I think about where I would put it.
 If it is for a client, I ask them where they plan to put it.
-Often times their needs will dictate the overall size it needs to be.
+Oftentimes times their needs will dictate the overall size it needs to be.
 Just changing the size can change the look and feel of a piece of furniture because all the proportions will end up different from the original.
-Defining the overall size is the first step into making it my own style.
+Defining the overall size is the first step in making it my own style.

-Second, is to change the details of the piece.
+The second is to change the details of the piece.
 I can’t remember every aspect of the piece as it appeared in the photo.
 This is when the piece really starts to take on a life of its own.
 I have to fill in the blanks in my memory using my own experience of how I think things should look.
-For example, if it‘s a table I am working on I most likely won’t remember what the original apron looked like.
+For example, if it‘s a table I am working on, I most likely won’t remember what the original apron looked like.
 I will have to decide how far to set the apron back from the edge.
-I would have to remember if the apron was set back from the legs creating a reveal or if it was flush with the legs.
+I would have to remember if the apron was set back from the legs creating a reveal, or if it was flush with the legs.
 Then I have to decide how to join the legs to the apron.
 Do I want to use standard mortise and tenons, or add some visual interest by using through mortise and tenon joints?

-If you would like to see more of my Custom Furniture Design, please check out my Website at Benham Design Concepts
+If you would like to see more of my Custom Furniture Design, please check out my Website at Benham Design Concepts.